Soul theorem: Soul theorem

 Cheeger and Gromoll's soul theorem states:

 If (M, g) is a complete connected and non compact Riemannian manifold with nonnegative sectional curvature, then there exists a closed totally convex, totally geodesic embedded submanifold whose normal bundle is diffeomorphic to M.

 Such a submanifold is called a soul of (M, g).
 By the Gauss equation and total geodesicity, the induced Riemannian metric on the soul automatically has nonnegative sectional curvature.
 Gromoll and Meyer had earlier studied the case of positive sectional curvature, where they showed that a soul is given by a single point, and hence that M is diffeomorphic to Euclidean space.

 Very simple examples, as below, show that the soul is not uniquely determined by (M, g) in general.
 However, Vladimir Sharafutdinov constructed a 1-Lipschitz retraction from M to any of its souls, thereby showing that any two souls are isometric.
-This mapping is known as the Sharafutdinov's retraction.
+This mapping is known as Sharafutdinov's retraction.

 Cheeger and Gromoll also posed the converse question of whether there is a complete Riemannian metric of nonnegative sectional curvature on the total space of any vector bundle over a closed manifold of positive sectional curvature.
 The answer is now known to be negative, although the existence theory is not fully understood.